Two Days on the Dingle Peninsula

 Dick Mack’s

 If you’re looking for a change of pace from Guinness or Smithwick’s, Dick Mack’s is a good place to go.
-They do have those beers, but they also make their own ales to try.
+They have those beers, but they also make their own ales to try.
 I enjoyed the stout they were making at the time.
 It wasn’t the best stout I’ve ever had, yet it was certainly serviceable.

 An Droichead Beag